Nebraskinator/StreetFighter2AI/README.md

 Self Play
 ======
 - Instead of performing a Monte-Carlo tree search, actions are selected through a truncated search.
 The outputs of the Policy network are ranked and the highest-ranking moves are evaluated through a look-ahead search.
+- Policy exploration is not random.
+It is guided by an adversarial Exploration network.
+- During training, actions are selected with a probability based on their estimated value.
-- Games are saved to file instead of loaded directed into the replay_buffer
+- Games are saved to file instead of loaded directed into the replay_buffer.
-- Gifs of each game are saved during training because they are fun to watch
+- Gifs of each game are saved during training because they are fun to watch.

 Training
 ======
-- Games are loaded from file to fill the replay_buffer
+- Games are loaded from file to fill the replay_buffer.
-- Experiences are sampled using Prioritized Experience Replay
+- Experiences are sampled using Prioritized Experience Replay.
-- Policy network is trained to the normalized value of each move from the truncated search during self play
+- Policy network is trained to the results of the truncated search during self play.
+The policy trains directly to the predicted relative value of each move from the look-ahead search.
 - Value network is trained to the time-discounted future value + discounted accumulated future reward
 - Reward network is trained to the reward values
 - Exploration network is trained to the predicted policy from the Policy network.
 The loss value for the policy network is reduced by a fraction of the exploration network's loss.
+This guides the policy towards strategies it has not tried previously.